lpinzari/sql-psql-udy/02_joins_sql/07_inner_join.md

 You may have noticed that the relationships between two table do not include the `Many-To-Many` cardinality.
 A `Many-To-Many` relationship is often implemented with a `bridge` table  that creates two `One-To-Many` relationships with the `parent` and `child` tables.

-You may be wondering: `Why Do I need a bridge table to implement a Many-To-Many relationship`?
+ You may be wondering:

+- `Why Do I need a bridge table to implement a Many-To-Many relationship`?

-The answer is obvious for the case both tables require a mandatory constraints for the existence of a record in the child table for each created record in the parent table.
-Suppose you insert a row  in the `A` table and automatically a trigger is executed to insert a row in the child table.
-The child table, however, will activate another trigger to insert a row in table `A`.
+The answer is obvious for the case both tables require a mandatory constraint that enforces the existence of a record in the child table for each created record in the parent table.
+In this case, both tables play the role of `parent` and `child` tables.
+Consequently, the `A` and `B` tables have a foreign key that references the primary key of the other table.
+The referential integrity constraints in the `A` and `B` tables can, therefore, activate a never ending process for the `INSERT INTO` event.

+For example, suppose you insert a row  in the `A` table and automatically a trigger is executed to insert a row in the child table.
+The child table, however, will activate another trigger to insert a row in table `A`, based on the primary key value of the newly inserted row in table `B`, referenced by the foreign key column in table `A`.
 This process will never terminate.

 The other cases will set to `NULL` or even delete all the records in both tables.
 To understand why, let's describe the mapping of two tables as a function.

 Each mapping establishes an implicit function between two sets, `A`and `B`.
 The function `B`**->**`A` is a mapping between the primary key values in the `B` table and the primary key values in the `A` table, based on the foreign key values.

-The relationships can be summarized in four types of function:
+In the next lesson, we further explore this concept by illustrating the mechanism behind the `JOIN` operator with a visual diagram representation.
+In the table below, we list the four types of functions that a Relational model includes in its definition.
+Don't worry if you do not understand immediately the meaning of these functions as it will be explained soon in the following lesson of this chapter.

 |Relationship|function|
 |:----------:|:------:|